gavinmcfarland/plugma/README_NEW.md

 ## Blunding Options

 Vite is used to bundle both the main code and the UI.
 To configure how this works you can can modify the `vite.config.js` file in the route of your project.

-## Developer Tools

-Plugma comes with several developer tools to make developing plugins easier.
-You can enable them by using keyboard shortcut <kbd>opt + cmd + J</kbd>.

 <!-- ```jsonc
 // package.json